 “It has the power to transform almost ALL of America’s technology, practically overnight.”

-Bonner says that this “invisible fiber” will bring wireless connections that are 1,000X faster, enabling telemedicine, remote presence technologies, and autonomous cars… so it’s pretty clear that he’s just referring to 5G — the next wireless standard that’s expected to eventually supplant 4G/LTE for mobile phones and, more importantly, bring much faster connections that enable the internet of things, faster communication that makes autonomous cars safer and much cheaper (since they’d be able to “think” on the cloud, instead of carrying around supercomputers), and who knows what else.
+Brown says that this “invisible fiber” will bring wireless connections that are 1,000X faster, enabling telemedicine, remote presence technologies, and autonomous cars… so it’s pretty clear that he’s just referring to 5G — the next wireless standard that’s expected to eventually supplant 4G/LTE for mobile phones and, more importantly, bring much faster connections that enable the internet of things, faster communication that makes autonomous cars safer and much cheaper (since they’d be able to “think” on the cloud, instead of carrying around supercomputers), and who knows what else.

-The sky’s the limit, if you believe the 5G evangelists, though it might be a while before we reach that limit since it’s also going to be an expensive upgrade for wireless companies and no one’s entirely clear on who’s going to pay for all this new equipment… or the throughput and bandwidth of all the data generated by all those potential connected devices.
+The sky’s the limit, if you believe the 5G evangelists, though it might be a while before we reach that limit since it’s also going to be an expensive upgrade for wireless companies, and no one’s entirely clear on who’s going to pay for all this new equipment… or the throughput and bandwidth of all the data generated by all those potential connected devices.

 He even references some military applications, which I guess makes sense — after all, most of our valuable technologies got their start with some kind of military funding, from the internet to GPS to autonomous vehicles…

 “This gamechanger technology could strengthen a weapon that’s already making traditional missiles obsolete.